- Download our Moving to Kenya Guide (PDF)

 Driving in Kenya can be dangerous as road conditions and driving standards are poor.
 Many expat employees will be provided with a company car and a local driver, which is perhaps the safest option when it comes to getting around Kenya.
 We urge expats to familiarise themselves with what to do in the event of an accident or emergency and be aware of the system of healthcare in Kenya.

 Those who decide to drive in Kenya should always do so defensively and be vigilant.
 Due to the risk of car-jackings, especially in Kenya’s bigger cities, it's essential to have windows and doors locked at all times.
-Be especially careful when driving outside cities and avoid driving at night as this is when most of Kenya’s road traffic accidents occur.
+Be especially careful when driving outside cities, and avoid driving at night.

 Be cautious of travelling in long-distance buses at nighttime as there have been several serious accidents involving intercity buses in Kenya.
 Opt to travel with a reputable bus company as some smaller operations use poorly maintained vehicles, which are often driven recklessly.